Sedictious/model-cellularAutomata1D/README.md

 ## How it works

-The model runs in a lattice grid (i.e., uses the `squareGrid` graph generator).
+The model runs in a lattice grid, i.e., it uses the `squareGrid` graph generator.

-Each node can be in one of two possible states: on or off.
+Each cell (node in the graph) can be in one of two possible states: on or off.

 Starting from the first row in the graph, at each time step: